skeptycal/as-anansi/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+AutoSys is licensed under the MIT <https://opensource.org/licenses/MIT> - see the [LICENSE](LICENSE) file for details.

-## System utilities for Python on macOS

-Setup and maintain python repos automatically
 ### Example Usage

 ### More Examples